MicheleP87/FinNexus-Documentation/content/guides/buyoptions.md

 ![](https://i.imgur.com/dNRLlNS.png)

-3) Select the options' underlying asset
+3) Select the options' underlying asset.

 ![](https://i.imgur.com/CmOUa9x.png)

 4) Customize your options with your desired terms.
-For example, if you are choosing ETH options, find and choose/type in the options type, size, strike price, expiration and payment that may suit your needs.
+For example, if you are choosing ETH options, find and choose/type in the options type, size, strike price, expiration and payment that suit your needs.

 ![](https://i.imgur.com/pHvh4LW.png)

-5) The options price is shown in the 'cost' column below
+5) The options price is shown in the 'cost' column below.

 ![](https://i.imgur.com/rU1kmGo.png)